timmcginley/Agile/Concepts/Requirements/README.md

 ### Strengths
 * It does encourage stakeholders and developers to meet even if only in the pre design stages.
-* The methodological focus on requirements can indeed lead to better requirements - supporting higher quality design.
+* The methodological focus on requirements can indeed lead to better requirements - supporting higher quality design, if the requirements are well captured and do not change.
-* Explicitly modelling requirments in UML would support automated checking and increase the quality of automated feedback and guidance in the deisgn process (before it is too late to make changes).
+* Explicitly modelling requirments in [UML] as supported by RE would support automated checking and increase the quality of automated feedback and guidance in the deisgn process (before it is too late to make changes).

 ### Challenges
 * RE focuses on capturing static requirments fails to challenge the classical engineering mindset (tell me the problem and then shut up and let me fix it), that worked in a classical sense but is not as effective in the complex multi faceted work of 21st century deisgn and engineering.